 CONCLUSIONS

 This study suggests that bed-sharing with someone with a cough is an important risk factor for severe pneumonia in young children.
 Further work to design and test an appropriate intervention is warranted.
-Malnutrition remains an important tractable determinant for pneumonia, while improved methods for measuring individual-level HAP exposure are needed.
+This study also suggests that malnutrition remains an important tractable determinant for pneumonia.

 Acknowledgements